-When I started thinking of some of the best things I’ve learned from my mentor, a couple things come to mind.
+When I started thinking of some of the best things I’ve learned from my mentor, a couple specifics come to mind.
 If you’ve read any of my previous articles, you’ve probably seen a couple of these things already.
-Even if you have seen them before, read them again.
-They are just that big of game-changers!
-They were for me at least.
+But even if you have seen them before, read them again.
+They are that big of game-changers!
+(They were for me, at least.)

-I hope these 4 life-changing lessons I learned from my mentor help you in your real estate investing career as much as they have mine.
+I hope these four life-changing lessons I learned from my mentor help you in your real estate investing career as much as they have mine.

 4 Life-Changing Lessons My Real Estate Mentor Taught Me

 1. Don’t take advice from someone you wouldn’t trade shoes with.

 This is my favorite quote in life.
 My mentor didn’t teach me this quote, but instead, he demonstrated it.
 The reason my mentor is my mentor is because when I first met him, I wanted his life.
 He was working his own schedule, we met at his rooftop pool deck overlooking downtown L.A., he didn’t have a briefcase or a notepad or anything formal or fancy, and he was wearing flip flops!

 After we met about a real estate contract I had been going over, I paused and asked him how I could have his life.
 Because I wanted his life, I was very willing to take everything he said seriously.
 I took advice from someone I would trade shoes with (or in this case, flip flops).